Thursday, March 31, 2011

 Tuesday, March 1, 2011

 When my oldest was an infant, my nurse practitioner/pediatrician suggested that I limit my intake of milk and wheat as long as I was breastfeeding.
 This made a very big difference, and when my daughter started eating solid foods we immediately noticed her eczema would get worse if she had milk or wheat.
 It was the same for all my kids, until they were about five years old.
 Around that age the sensitivity seemed to go away.
 (Yogurt and cheese did not bother them, but ice cream did.)
-Though we limited their intake of milk and wheat at home, it was difficult when visiting or attending any social functions, so after a snack at church or a visit to relatives, the kids will have a flare-up.
+Though we limited their intake of milk and wheat at home, it was difficult when visiting or attending any social functions, so after a snack at church or a visit to relatives, the kids would have a flare-up.
+(Note: if I were doing this all over again, I would send the kids with a different snack.
+I was so concerned about them fitting in and not being That One Odd Kid With Her Own Snack.
+Now I look back and I think of the rash they had every week, and I don't think fitting in was worth it.
+My middle child would draw pictures of herself with "itchies" on her legs.)

 I quickly learned to avoid any soaps/shampoos/lotions/sunscreens/hand sanitizers that contain sodium laureth sulfate--but I think all public restroom soaps have this ingredient.
 Their eczema also flares up if they sit in the grass outside or if they visit people in different parts of town, so it seems to be connected to dust or pollen.